GregMefford/gregmefford.github.io/source/_posts/2014-09-24-analyzing-cisco-asa-firewall-logs-with-logstash.markdown

 filter {
   if type == "cisco-asa" {
-    # Pull the syslog part and Cisco tag out of the message
+    # Split the syslog part and Cisco tag out of the message
     grok {
       match => ["message", "%{CISCO_TAGGED_SYSLOG} %{GREEDYDATA:cisco_message}"]
     }